Monday, 3 December 2012

 At the counter, we all ogled at the price list.
 It all seemed rather proper and agreeable.
 Each massage was not only time-based but 'parts based' as well, meaning we could specify whether it was Upper Body, Lower Body, Head, etc., that we want smacked and kneaded.

 "Where's the charge for you-know-where?" someone joked, about a specific body part that was dear to us boys but not found on the list.
 I looked at the lady behind the counter to see if she understood what was being said.
 Nope, no reaction.
 As a matter of fact, she appeared rather impatient.
-I hoped no SAF unit soldiers had come before us to "spoil market" and her mood.
+I hoped no SAF unit soldiers had gone there before us to "spoil market" and her mood.
 We could then be in for one hell of a session.
 You know, bones and muscles cracked in furious and merciless payback fashion.

 "I don't think this one is that sort of place.
 Look at the uniforms."
 It was true, the girls had on some grey-white cosmetic girl get-up.
 It all looked pretty professional except for the expression on their faces.
 They could be mistaken for running a funeral parlor.